 - Ways to save money include canceling unused subscriptions, shopping sensibly, and using low interest lines of credit when borrowing.

-Tip 1) Write Your Budget Down Using An App Or A Spreadsheet
+Tip 1) One of Our Top 5 Budgeting Tips – Use An App Or A Spreadsheet

 Most of us try and pinch the pennies where we can by buying cheaper alternative products, or making lunch rather than buying it.
 But, the best way to ensure that you are on top of your finances, thus allowing you to budget accurately is to write it down.